Home page | More useful articles | Search for more information | Purple Crayon Bookstores

 Copyright 2005 by Barbara Cohen.
 All rights reserved.

-(Added by Harold Underdown) When you want to go beyond Barbara Cohen's very useful list of the basics, here are a couple of resources I personally recommend:
+(Added by Harold Underdown) When you want to go beyond Barbara Cohen's very useful list of the basics, here are a few resources I personally recommend:

 - Toni Buzzeo's and Jane Kurtz's excellent guide to school and library visits, Terrific Connections with Authors, Illustrators, and Storytellers: Real Space and Virtual Links.